Are you looking for an insider’s travel guide on Edinburgh?

 Princes Street is the main shopping drag with all the chainstores you’d expect, and it’s a good deal more attractive than most cities’ as well, thanks to Princes St Gardens and views of the Old Town skyline.

-Events and Festivals?
+Events and Festivals in Edinburgh

 Festival madness descends on the capital in August, when we have the Fringe Festival (comedy, theatre, cabaret) the International Festival (more highbrow, opera, ballet, dance, big productions of classic theatre) the International Book Festival, plus an art festival and half a dozen other satellite festivals.